 From Kodak moments to Sensurround

 A still photograph captures an instant of time, and is fairly simple (though I must say, out of admiration for professional photographers, simple and easy are by no means the same thing) to put together.
 To get that photograph to come out right, you must assemble the people or things that are to be in it, pose them properly (or wait until what you see is what you want), make sure lighting and other conditions are suitable, and snap the picture.

 Replace the still camera with video, however, and suddenly you must arrange something else: the people or things must move, and perhaps even speak.
 And they must move and speak the way you want them to.
 You therefore need a script (written down or not), plus sound control.
 Should holographic videocams become popular, or extensions that involve touch or smell or taste, look out for a new set of things you’ll have to coordinate just right.

-For example, in a book about how T. S. Eliot’s play Murder in the Cathedral was made into a movie, the producer wrote that he knew he would surprise readers when he identified the crew’s first concern.
+For example, writing about filming T. S. Eliot’s play Murder in the Cathedral,3 director George Hoellering knew he would surprise readers in identifying the crew’s first concern.
 It wasn’t casting; it wasn’t direction; it wasn’t the style of cinematography.

 It was costuming.